NeverRanked · Measurement methodology

 The pattern-readiness rule

 We do not claim a pattern in a category from a single run.
-The rule is in MOAT.md rule 5:
+The internal pattern-readiness rule is:

 Every new category needs at least 3 USABLE runs before we claim a pattern.
 A usable run is one that produced at least one ok row.
 A run that returned all ok:false is a failed attempt, not a measurement, and does not count toward the pattern-readiness bar.